Bucks County 07-1-10 Magisterial District Court

 Fallsington, PA 19054

 If you or a family member has a court date in a Bucks County Magisterial District Court, you probably feel anxious about what will happen.
 And you may be confused about what to expect.
-When you are charged with a traffic or criminal offense, it’s important to have an experienced attorney you can turn to who will answer your questions and provide expert guidance.
+When you are charged with a traffic or criminal offense, it’s important to have an experienced attorney you can turn to who will answer your questions and provide effective guidance.

 Fienman Defense has handled cases in Pennsylvania’s Magisterial Courts hundreds of times, providing clients with a caring and tenacious defense.